KyleFleskes/ExampleBlockchain/README.txt

 Welcome to Our honey blockchain!
-There are a few things you need before we get started:
+This is a proof of concept implemenation of a blockchain to track honey supplychains.
+Currently its is only a generic system, but more features are on the way!

+____Contents of this Readme:____
+1. Installation Guide
+2. Usage guide

+____Installation Guide:____

 1. You will need some kind of **command line application**;
 	I'd recommend **Iterm2** for MacOS, or **Git Bash** for Windows,